shrekdad/cheese/README.md

 *chn-r*: Chinese Reading
 *math*: Math related

-*they are not python script but the flashcard files, which make them look better in 3rd editor.*
+*they are not python script but the flashcard files, ".py" will make them look better in 3rd editor.*

 ### features